-The repetitive nature of routine laboratory work puts environmental water testing laboratory technicians at risk for repetitive strain injuries (RSI).
+The repetitive nature of routine laboratory work puts pharmaceutical technicians and scientists at risk for repetitive strain injuries (RSI).
 Routine activities often include repeat of the same movements over and over, which can take a toll on hands, wrists, and shoulders and can lead to serious injury.
 According to the Occupational Safety and Health Administration (OSHA), RSI in the workplace resulted in over 300,000 cases as far back as 2015.1

-RSI is closely related to the ergonomics of operating instrument in conducting simple but repetitive laboratory processes.
-According to an article on common laboratory worker disorders by certified ergonomist Kevin Costello, musculo-skeletal movements involving repetition, contact stress, force, and awkward posture are the most risky.2
+RSI is closely related to ergonomics of instrument operation when conducting simple but repetitive laboratory processes.
+According to an article on common laboratory worker disorders by certified ergonomist Kevin Costello, musculo-skeletal movements involving repetition, contact stress, force, and awkward posture present the most risk for injury.2

 RSI can lead to laboratory user fatigue and variability that causes poor technique, errors, and cross contamination.
-The result is retesting that can add several days for procedures such as potable water contamination testing.
-In addition, the societal costs of carpal tunnel syndrome, a key result of RSI has been estimated at \$30,000 per case.
+The result is retesting that can add up to 14 days for procedures such as sterility testing.
+In addition, the societal costs of carpal tunnel syndrome, a key result of RSI, has been estimated at \$30,000 per case.
 This figure does not include indirect costs, such as lost productivity and quality of life issues that extend to everyday activities.3

-Cross microbial contamination also can result when laboratory filtration devices such as manifolds, filter funnels, and pumps are difficult to clean.
+Microbial cross contamination also can result when laboratory filtration devices such as manifolds, filter funnels, and pumps are difficult to clean.

-This paper explores new filtration designs for environmental water microbiology testing that are considerably more ergonomic and easier to clean than conventional products.
+This paper explores new filtration designs that are considerably more ergonomic and easier to clean than conventional products.

-Reducing RSI: The Secret is In Product Design
+Reducing RSI: The Secret Is In Product Design

-In an environmental water testing laboratory, there are many ways to avoid manual labor stress by working in a more ergonomic manner.
+In a pharmaceutical microbiology laboratory, there are many ways to avoid manual labor stress by working in a more ergonomic manner.
 Choosing the right tools can make all the difference.
-Filter funnels are a more efficient option for microbial contamination testing, with the funnel and membrane in a ready-to-use, disposable system.
+Pre-sterilized filter funnels are a more efficient option for microbial contamination and quality-control testing, with the funnel and membrane in a ready-to-use, disposable system.
 The membrane is contained within the funnel for filtration, limiting handling and transfer, which reduces repetitive laboratory motions.

-On most of these devices, the funnel top is removed by twisting or other motions that can put stress on wrists and arms.
+On most of these disposable devices the funnel top is removed by twisting or other motions that can put stress on wrists and arms.
 Additionally, twisting the top of the funnel can often tear the delicate membranes beneath, resulting in the need for retesting.
-When using a filter funnel such as the Pall MicroFunnel[TM], the top is removed with a simple squeeze of its sides.
+When using an alternative such as the Pall MicroFunnel[TM] filter funnel, the top is removed with a simple squeeze of its sides.
 Then, the user can easily access the membrane.